© Stuart Warner Phelps

 Also, this being my drinking arm and with it so occupied.
 Her sudden and unexpected movement had caused me to spill a goodly amount of the amber nectar over the counter top.

 “Oh you clumsy bugger,” she said, as though it was my fault.

 At first I’d thought she was simple messing around.
-Although it was a fact there were a good many of my girlfriends I hadn’t been this intimate with.
+Although it was an unquestionable fact there were a good many girlfriends I hadn’t been this intimate with.
 With my body trapped in the small enclosed area there was little I could do.
-She wriggled even closer, reached past me and managed to retrieve the cloth.
+She wriggled even closer, reached past me finally managing to retrieve the cloth.

 Once she had retrieved the cloth I expected her to move, however she remained in the same intimate position and began to rub vigorously at the spillage on the counter top, whilst thrusting her body with equal vigour against me.